Relationship Advice

 Trust Your Instincts: If something feels off in your relationship, trust your instincts.
 Gaslighting can make you doubt your own perceptions, but if you feel like something is not right, it probably isn’t.

 Document Everything: Keep a record of incidents of gaslighting.
-Write down what was said, when it was said, and how it made you feel.
-Having a record can help you to remember what happened and can also be useful if you decide to seek professional help.
+Write down what was said, when, and how it made you feel.
+Having a record can help you remember what happened and can also be useful if you decide to seek professional help.

 Seek Support: Talk to someone you trust about what is happening.
 This could be a friend, family member, or therapist.
 Having someone to talk to can help you to process what is happening and can provide you with emotional support.

 Set Boundaries: If you are in a relationship with someone who is gaslighting you, it is important to set boundaries.
-Let the person know that their behaviour is not acceptable and that you will not tolerate it.
+Let the person know that their behaviour is unacceptable and that you will not tolerate it.

 Consider Professional Help: If you are experiencing the negative impacts of gaslighting and are having trouble coping, consider seeking professional help.
 A therapist can help you to process your emotions and develop strategies for dealing with the situation.